Questions about MAVIRET treatment

-Swallow the tablets whole.
+Swallow the tablets whole with a full glass of water.
 Do not chew, crush or break the tablets.

-How long should I take my tablets for?
+How long should I take my MAVIRET tablets?

 Most people take MAVIRET for 8 weeks (2 months).
 Some people will need to take MAVIRET for 12 weeks (3 months) or 16 weeks (4 months).
-Your doctor will tell you how long you need to take MAVIRET.
+Your healthcare professional will tell you how long you need to take MAVIRET.

-Always take MAVIRET exactly as your doctor or pharmacist tells you.
+Always take MAVIRET exactly as your healthcare professional tells you.
 Do not change your dose.

-Even if you are feeling better before the end of your course, it is vital that you keep taking MAVIRET every day unless you are told to stop by your doctor.
+Even if you are feeling better before the end of your course, it is vital that you keep taking MAVIRET as prescribed by your healthcare professional.
 This will give you the best chance of successfully clearing the virus.